-Topics Map > Academic & Curricular Administration > Other Curricular Matters
+Topics Map > Teaching, Learning & Academic Administration > Courses: Create or Change

 Peer Learning and Credit - L&S Guidelines

 - Departments may not offer credit courses where all the ‘instructional contact’ of the course is provided by student peers.
 It should be clear to all (L&S administration, curriculum committees, faculty, undergraduate tutors, and students that are recipients of tutoring) that the tutoring/mentoring is a supplement to other instructional contact provided by qualified instructors

 - Peer mentors may not assign grades; the instructor of record is responsible for all grades in the course.